Do you want a big and strong chest? Then you need to develop both the upper, middle, and lower chest muscle fibers.

 The flat barbell bench press is a fantastic pec exercise in its own right, and that includes your lower chest.

 Cables are a great bodybuilding tool as they allow you to load your muscles in angles that would have been difficult with free weights.
-In the case of the standing cable chest fly, performing the exercise from high to low targets your lower pecs perfectly, and with a constant tension that makes finding good muscle contact easy.
+In the case of the standing cable chest fly (also known as cable crossover), performing the exercise from high to low targets your lower pecs perfectly, and with a constant tension that makes finding good muscle contact easy.

 This is a great addition to your chest workouts because of the different angle and force curve compared to many free weight or bodyweight exercises.